As a charity, we are governed by our Board of Trustees who may appoint boards and committees and delegate such powers to them as it may think fit.

 A Chartered Fellow of both the Royal Society of Chemistry and the Chartered Management Institute, Jonathan has a passion for sustainability in business and for engaging communities in a common endeavour.
 He is a Tallow Chandler gold medal winner, and was previously a member of the NERC Innovation Advisory Board.

-Professor Marina Resmini FRSC
+Professor Magda Titirici FRSC

 Our Leadership Team manages the implementation and operational delivery of the Royal Society of Chemistry’s agreed strategy and programmes of activity by promoting leadership and direction and works closely with Council to ensure we are governed effectively.

-Paul Lewis FRSA, FInstLM, Deputy Chief Executive
+Paul Lewis FRSA, FInstLM, Chief Operating Officer

-Paul joined the Royal Society of Chemistry in 2018.
-A qualified teacher with an MBA, he has substantial senior leadership experience in the educational assessment, adult training and, skills credentialing sectors with specialist Government-to-Government and, international operating expertise.
+Paul has a wider organisational leadership role representing the RSC in the UK and internationally and is the designated deputy to the CEO.
+A qualified teacher with an MBA, he has substantial senior leadership experience in the educational assessment, adult training and, STM sectors with specialist Government-to-Government consulting and, international operating expertise.

 Jo Reynolds FRSC, Director of Science and Communities